-Pursuant to the SFLCB Regulations, during FY23/24, Mr Thomas is deemed not to be (a) independent from a business relationship with the Manager and MPACT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MPACT by virtue of his directorship in Gemstone Asset Holdings Pte.
-Ltd., his employment with Bayfront and directorships in BIM and Bayfront Capital.
+Pursuant to the SFLCB Regulations, during FY24/25, Mr Thomas is deemed not to be (a) independent from a business relationship with the Manager and MPACT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MPACT by virtue of his directorship in Gemstone Asset Holdings Pte.
+Ltd.